cj-mills/christianjmills/_posts/2021-7-29-Barracuda-PoseNet-Tutorial-V2-5.md

 ### Create `DecodeSinglePose` Method

+This is the method that will be called from the `PoseEstimator` script after executing the model.
+It will take in the heatmaps and tensor outputs from the model along with the stride value for the model as input.

 For single pose estimation, we will iterate through the heatmaps from the model output and keep track of the indices with the highest confidence value for each key point.
 Once we have the heatmap location with the highest confidence value, we can call the `GetImageCoords` method to calculate the position of the key point in the input image.
-We will store each key point in a `Keypoint` list.
+We will store each key point in a `Keypoint` array.

 ```c#
 /// <summary>